Home / Bone & Joint / Bunions: More than just a toe problem

 You can do things at home to keep your foot comfortable and possibly prevent a bunion from getting worse.

 Avoid narrow shoes, such as high heels, that rub on the bunion.
 Flip-flops or walking barefoot are appealing because nothing is rubbing on the bunion, but you should avoid those, too.
-Too little arch support leads to over pronation that can make the bunion worse.
+Too little arch support leads to excessive pronation that can make the bunion worse.

-Foot exercises won’t cure a bunion by shifting the bones back into place.
-Drugstore products like bunion shields can prevent your shoe from rubbing against the bone, but they won’t cure a bunion.
+Bunion shields can prevent your shoe from rubbing against the bone, but they also will not cure a bunion.

 Surgery can help painful bunions